Frucs/frucsorigins/README.md

 These are different versions of Minecraft Origins that I've made and published.
 You may do whatever you want with them.
 If you want to use some of my code, you can!
-But I want you to message me on discord about it, and then you can just mention me somewhere in the credits :D
-My discord is Frucs#4396
+If you want you can ping me, so that I can see what it's being used for :D My discord is Frucs